kmathewmk/scte35-threefive/README.md

+> HLS Manifest and Segment SCTE-35 Parser coming in v2.4.87.

 # threefive is a SCTE-35 parser, SCTE-35 decoder, SCTE-35 encoder, SCTE-35 injector and SCTE-35 converter.

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`